confetti-framework/confetti/README.md

 ## About Confetti

 Confetti is a web application framework with an expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Confetti takes the pain out of development by easing common tasks used in many web projects.
+Confetti takes the pain out of development by easing common tasks used in many Confetti projects.
 Confetti is accessible, powerful, and provides tools required for large, robust applications.

-> Confetti combines the elegance of Laravel and the simplicity of Golang.

 ## Learning Confetti

 Confetti has extensive and thorough [documentation](https://confetti-framework.github.io/docs/), making it a breeze to get started.

 ## License

-Confetti is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Confetti Framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).